 The person speaking in these last two verses is Jesus Christ Himself — “The Truth” (John 14:6).
 Notice that he plainly testifies that he died, but is now alive forever.
 No where does he say that he only physically died, but was fully conscious in either bliss or torments in Sheol.
 No, he plainly declares that he died and came to life again!

 This is just a quick smattering of these types of passages.
 You’ll find such statements in most of the books of the New Testament and, again, often every chapter.
-If cross2words mean anything at all we have to conclude that Jesus Christ literally died for our sins and was raised to life for our justification.
+If words mean anything at all we have to conclude that Jesus Christ literally died for our sins and was raised to life for our justification.
 This is a central truth of Christianity.

 Yet adherents of eternal torture don’t believe this; they only believe Jesus died physically and then ministered to spirits in subterranean prisons for three days or hanged out with father Abraham or was tortured in flames.
 Whatever the case, they don’t believe he really died; and they don’t believe he was raised to life either because they don’t actually believe he died.